digipolisantwerp/antwerp-ui_angular/guidelines/CONTRIBUTING.md

 # ACPaaS UI Contributing Guide

 Hi!
-We'reI’m really excited that you are interested in contributing to ACPaaS UI.
+We're really excited that you are interested in contributing to ACPaaS UI.
 Before submitting your contribution though, please make sure to take a moment and read through the following guidelines.

 - [Code of Conduct](CODE_OF_CONDUCT.md)
 - [Issue Reporting Guidelines](#issue-reporting-guidelines)